tweag/python-monorepo-example/2017-08-14-inline-java.md

 Coercing values is useful enough until we consider how to marshal values which do not have an obvious counterpart in Java.
 For instance, what do we coerce a Haskell list or a vector to?
-For these types, which would deserve a more elaborate representation in Java, we use the classes `Reflect` and `Reify` from the package `jvm`.
+As these types require a more elaborate representation in Java, we use the classes `Reflect` and `Reify` from the package `jvm`.

 ```Haskell